 One of the things I noticed most after my dad passed away was the fact that we had so few photographs of him with us.
 Yes we had them from when we were younger, but as we got older and had our own children, there were significantly less images of my dad with us.
+I was most upset at the thought of not having one of him holding our baby boy, because we had one of him holding Ells.
+During that time of grief, we all realised the importance of

 I can honestly say pregnancy was more difficult than labour for me.
 Pelvic girdle pain, hyper emesis, weight loss, anxiety and not once feeling that ‘pregnancy glow’ kind of made the whole thing suck.
 I was 22 when I was pregnant with Ells, young, naïve and utterly unprepared for motherhood.
+The end of the relationship with her bio dad a few weeks before birth made things all the more emotionally exhausting.
+I was terrified and on my own.
+It’s little wonder I ended up with postnatal depression.

 My beautiful Birthday Girl, Ells,